JoeyBGOfficial/Represent-Micro-Doppler-Signature-in-Orders/README.md

 ### Write Sth.
 Upfront

-This work presents a novel, physics-aware micro-Doppler representation method for Through-the-Wall Radar (TWR) Human Activity Recognition (HAR): **Chebyshev-Time Map (ChTM)**.
+This work presents a novel, physics-aware micro-Doppler representation method for through-the-wall radar (TWR) human activity recognition (HAR): **Chebyshev-Time Map (ChTM)**.

 Unlike traditional methods that rely on raw Doppler-time map (DTM) or range-time map (RTM), which are often high-dimensional and computationally expensive, this work proposes characterizing micro-Doppler signature using approximate orthogonal Chebyshev polynomial orders.
 By projecting the kinematic envelopes and texture details into a coefficient space, we achieve a robust, interpretable, and compressed representation.